 Illinois law was already radically changed with the 2016 Rewrite to the entire Section 600 series of the Illinois Marriage and Dissolution of Marriage Act.
-Those changes should be given greater time to settle.
-Following the 2016 Rewrite, we have already seen parenting plans in Illinois that are far more “father friendly.”
+Following the Rewrite, we have already seen parenting plans in Illinois that are far more “father friendly.”
 Our income-shares statute also gave the non-residential parent an incentive to seek additional time: giving that non-residential parent seeking to pay a lower child award, the incentive to count overnights.
-That has become the norm because of the provisions in the Illinois income-shares allowing for a significant reduction in support if a parent has at least 146 overnights per year.
+That has become the norm because of the provisions in the Illinois income-shares law allowing a significant reduction in support if a parent has at least 146 overnights per year.

 The trend that we have seen in Illinois is toward more and more shared parenting-time schedules—a positive development in Illinois law.
 We do not need new legislation that would have unintended consequences for those legislators considering the bill as drafted.

-A good recent article on the national trend is a 2016 Pew Article.
+A good article addressing national trends is a 2016 Pew Article.
 That article had stated:

 Laws that encourage shared parenting may sound “seductive” to state lawmakers, but they often force families into bad situations, said Maritza Karmely, a professor at Suffolk University Law School in Boston.
 Bar associations, judges and lawyers have come out against some of the proposals.

 “A presumption is a pretty radical step,” Karmely said.
 “That assumes that shared parenting works for most families, and I think that is an enormous assumption.”

-We have nationally seen “red-states” tend to award equal parenting time.
-For example, in Wisconsin there is a provision that there is a rebuttable presumption that the parties will not be able to cooperate regarding decision making issues in cases of domestic abuse.
-But Wisconsin the law provides that each parent shall have regularly occurring, meaningful periods of physical placement with each parent.
-The Wisconsin provision is not a presumption of equal placement.
+We have nationally seen “red-states” trend to award equal parenting time.
+Consider a state that is more purple than Illinois: Wisconsin.
+Wisconsin has the caveat containing a rebuttable presumption that the parents will not be able to cooperate regarding decision making issues in domestic abuse cases.
+But Wisconsin law provides that each parent shall have regularly occurring, meaningful periods of physical placement with each parent.
+Yet the Wisconsin provision is not a presumption of equal placement.

-Even before the 2021 bill, I had predicated that we would continue to see a push for this one-size-fits-all “solution.”
+Even before the bills presented in 2021 through 2023, I had predicated that we would continue to see a push for this one-size-fits-all “solution.”

 A December 2017 Washington Post article summarized: